 OJP is committed to ensuring a fair and open process for making awards.
 OJP reviews each application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation (for invited applications, OJP reviews for consistency with the invitation letter and invited applicant guidance).
 Applications for statutory formula awards will be reviewed to ensure statutory requirements have been met.

 The following paragraphs are applicable to applicants for competitive funding:

-Applications that meet basic minimum requirements, will undergo a merit based review process in accordance with OJP peer review policy and procedures using the stated review criteria in the solicitation.
+Applications that meet the basic minimum requirements, will undergo a merit-based review process in accordance with OJP peer review policy and procedures using the review criteria listed in the solicitation.

-OJP screens applications to ensure they meet the basic minimum requirements prior to conducting peer review.
-Although specific requirements may vary, the following are common requirements applicable to all solicitations for funding under OJP programs:
+OJP screens applications to ensure they meet the basic minimum requirements prior to conducting the peer review.
+Although specific requirements may vary, the following are common requirements applicable to all OJP solicitations:

 Refer to the solicitation for the list of all items that must be included in the application submission in order for an application to meet the basic minimum requirements.